2006 Cleveland Browns season: Trades

-During the 2006 off-season, the Cleveland Browns made two significant trades.
+During the 2006 offseason, the Cleveland Browns made two significant trades.
 Their first would be trading veteran quarterback Trent Dilfer to the San Francisco 49ers for fourth-year quarterback Ken Dorsey.
 The trade was an important step in solidifying second-year quarterback Charlie Frye as the Browns' starting quarterback heading into the 2006 regular season.
 The other important trade the Browns made would fill the void at center left by newly acquired free agent LeCharles Bentley.
 The Browns traded a conditional 2008 draft choice to the Philadelphia Eagles for center Hank Fraley.
 The Browns subsequently signed Fraley to a one-year contract.

 Center troubles during training camp

-On July 27, the first day of the Cleveland Browns' training camp, free-agent center LeCharles Bentley suffered a season-ending knee injury during the first contact play of camp.
+On July 27, the first day of the Cleveland Browns' training camp, free agent center LeCharles Bentley suffered a season-ending knee injury during the first contact play of camp.
 Bentley was quoted as saying, "No one touched me.
 It was a freak thing.
 I took two steps, felt the injury and that was it.
 It felt like someone had kicked me."
 Bentley also said that he's "[...] never been a patient person", and that "[...] [l]earning to adjust my body and my limitations is going to be a difficult challenge.
 When it's all said and done, it's going to make me better."
 Bentley was expected to help protect second-year quarterback Charlie Frye.

-After news of Bentley's injuring, back-up center Bob Hallen left training camp, leaving the team without a center.
+After news of Bentley's injuring, backup center Bob Hallen left training camp, leaving the team without a center.
 On July 30, the Browns signed veteran center Todd Washington.
 On August 7, Washington announced his retirement.
 On August 12, Hallen announced his retirement, citing two herniated discs and stenosis as the reason for his retirement.
 The Browns faced even more problems when third-string center Alonzo Ephraim, who was signed following Bentley's injury, was suspended for substance abuse.
 August 17 saw the Browns center woes diminishing slightly, as they acquired Ross Tucker from the Patriots.
 On August 24, the Browns acquired center Lennie Friedman from the Chicago Bears for a conditional 2007 draft choice.
 On September 2, the Browns finally found what they had been looking for when they traded a conditional 2008 draft choice to the Philadelphia Eagles for center Hank Fraley.
 Upon signing Fraley, Ross Tucker's contract was terminated.

-Pre-season
+Preseason

 The Cleveland Browns started off with a 20–7 loss to the Philadelphia Eagles.
 Next, they managed to get their first preseason win at home 20–16 against the Detroit Lions.
 They then won their first preseason away game 20–17 against the Buffalo Bills, before losing their final preseason game at home against the Chicago Bears 20–7.
-The Cleveland Browns came out of their pre-season with a record of 2–2.
+The Cleveland Browns came out of their preseason with a record of 2–2.
 Their performance during the pre-season showed promise for the team heading into the regular season.